tanishaness/SPROCTOR/Suggested-Issues.md

 3. Enhance the data set and train it or use FSL-ZSL.

 4. Add the functionality to track multiple students at the same time as shown in image, as of 8 october 2024, it still tracks just one student

+5. Create and Connect a database for face data management and Excel Report generation.